Carnatic raga: Carnatic raga classification

-Janaka ragas (Melakarta ragas) and Janya ragas(Upanga ragas)
+Janaka (Melakarta) ragas and Janya (Upanga) ragas

-Janaka ragas or Sampoorna ragas are parent ragas from which more ragas are derived.
-Sampoorna ragas as the name suggest are those in which all 7 swaras are present.
+Janaka ragas, or Sampoorna ragas, are parent ragas from which more ragas are derived.
+As the name suggests, Sampoorna ragas are those in which all seven swaras are present.
 They are also called Melakarta ragas.
-These ragas have all 7 swaras or [notes] in their scales (only one of each swara, Sa, Re, Ga, Ma, Pa, Dha, Ni), following strict ascending and descending scales and are sung in all octaves.
-Example of melakartha ragas are : Shankarabharanam, Kalyani, Natabhairavi, Chala Nattai, Harikambhoji, Kharaharapriya, Mayamalavagowla, Chakravakam etc.

-Janya ragas are ragas that are derived from Janaka ragas (Melakarta ragas).
-They may have less than 7 notes in their scales, or have additional notes in them, zig-zag (vakra) notes that step up and down, asymmetrical scales, etc. Janya raga is also called as Upanga raga.
-Example of Upanga ragas are : Malahari, Mohanam, Begada, Shriragam, Hamsadhvani, Vasanta, Janaranjani, Hindolam, Todi etc.
+These ragas have all seven swaras (notes) in their scales (only one of each swara, Sa, Re, Ga, Ma, Pa, Dha, Ni), following strict ascending and descending scales and are sung in all octaves.
+Example of melakartha ragas are: Shankarabharanam, Kalyani, Natabhairavi, Chala Nattai, Harikambhoji, Kharaharapriya, Mayamalavagowla, and Chakravakam.
+Janya ragas are derived from Janaka ragas (Melakarta ragas).
+They may have more or less than seven notes in their scales, zig-zag (vakra) notes that step up and down, and frequently have asymmetrical scales.
+Janya ragas are also called Upanga ragas.
+Examples of Upanga ragas are: Malahari, Mohanam, Begada, Shriragam, Hamsadhvani, Vasanta, Janaranjani, Hindolam, and Todi.

 72 Melakartha ragas (Mathematical computation)

-There are different types of swara sthayis or note pitches that leads to the total number of melakartha ragas.
-These different variations of swaras leads to more than one combination of musical scale.
-The different variations in swaras is mentioned below.
-Using this it is possible to mathematically ascertain the total number of melakartha ragas.
+There are different types of swara sthayis, or note pitches, that lead to the total number of melakartha ragas.
+These different variations of swaras lead to more than one combination of the musical scale.
+The different variations in swaras are mentioned below.
+Using this, it is possible to mathematically ascertain the total number of melakartha ragas.